 What are the symptoms of mitochondrial disease?

-Mitochondrial diseases affect people in multiple ways, depending on which cells are affected.
-This can make the condition hard to diagnose, as symptoms often resemble those of other serious illnesses.
-For example, a person with mitochondrial disease may suffer from seizures, fatigue, vision and hearing loss, cognitive disabilities, respiratory problems or poor growth.
+Mitochondrial disorders affect people in multiple ways, depending on which cells are affected.
+This can make the condition hard to diagnose, as mitochondrial symptoms often resemble those of other serious illnesses.
+For example, a person with mito may suffer from seizures, fatigue, vision and hearing loss, cognitive disabilities, respiratory problems or poor growth.
 Any of the body's organs and systems can be affected including the brain, heart, lungs, gut, liver and skin.
-For more information about this see our list of the different types of mitochondrial syndromes.
+Examples of inherited mitochondrial diseases include MELAS syndrome, Leigh syndrome and Leber’s disease (LHON).
+For more information about these and other mitochondrial disorders see our list of the different types of mitochondrial syndromes.

-There is currently no cure for mitochondrial disease.
-However, important steps have been made to make diagnosis faster, easier and less invasive to the patient, and some promising research into effective treatments is underway.
-The more we learn about mitochondrial disease the closer we will be to one day finding a cure.
+There is currently no cure for mitochondrial disorders.
+However, important steps have been made to make diagnosis faster, easier and less invasive to the patient, and some promising research into effective mito treatments is underway.
+The more we learn about mitochondrial dysfunction the closer we will be to one day finding a cure.

 Watch our video explainer narrated by Bill Nighy